-SPH 101.....Speech Quarter Credit Hours4
+SPH 101.....Speech Quarter Credit Hours.....4

-Introduction to communication theory as context for the development and practice of skills in verbal communication.
-Examines communication process; provides strategies for invention, organization, and expression; emphasizes critical skills in listening, reading, thinking, and speaking.
+Introduction to communication theory as context for the development and practice of skills in communication. verbal Examines communication process; provides strategies for invention. organization, and expression: emphasizes critical skills in listening, reading, thinking, and speaking.
 Students learn to adapt to a variety of communication contexts through various assignments, including exercises in informative and persuasive speaking.
-Writing reserved assignments and readings, appropriate to the discipline, are part of the course.
+Writing assignments and reserved readings, appropriate to the discipline, are part of the course.